We Remember

 Arnold lived in several cities and many houses, but these were all temporary.
 He has now moved into his permanent home in Heaven, with Jesus, his Lord and Saviour.

-Arnold Harold Warkentin is survived by his wife Mary; sons Terry (Beth), Cal (Joyce), Boris (Corinne), Jeff (Tricia) Lorne (Debbie), Don (Elaine), and Rod (Robin); grandchildren Mark (Laurel), Clinton (Elena), Dan (Morgan), Carson (Mika), Cody (Rachelle), Kathryn (Shane), Shelby (Markus), Austin, Rianna, Nicole, Luke (Nicole), Grace (Conrad), Matthew (Krista), Michael (Chalsey), Scott (Robyn), Nicole (Ryan), Ryker, and Brynn; great-grandchildren Jade, Levon, Clara, Theo, Titus, Wren, Jaxon, Rae, Luka, Van, Dale, Abby, Rylee, Elizabeth, Jack, Weston, Alessia, Chelsie, Jonny, Aubrey, and Lynden; and one great-great-grandson, Joseph
+Arnold Harold Warkentin is survived by his wife Mary; sons Terry (Beth), Cal (Joyce), Boris (Corinne), Jeff (Tricia) Lorne (Debbie), Don (Elaine), and Rod (Robin); grandchildren Mark (Laurel), Clinton (Elena), Dan (Morgan), Carson (Mika), Cody (Rachelle), Kathryn (Shane), Shelby (Markus), Austin, Rianna, Nicole, Luke (Nicole), Grace (Conrad), Matthew (Krista), Michael (Chalsey), Scott (Robyn), Chelsie, Jonny, Nicole (Ryan), Ryker, and Brynn; great-grandchildren Jade, Levon, Clara, Theo, Titus, Wren, Jaxon, Rae, Luka, Van, Dale, Abby, Rylee, Elizabeth, Jack, Weston, Alessia, Aubrey, and Lynden; and two great-great-grandchildren, Joseph and Molly.

 Predeceased by his wife Ilo, granddaughter Whitney and daughter-in-law Rowena.